tseli0s/nvdialog/README.md

 # Backends
 - **Adwaita Backend**\
 A backend using Gtk4 and `libadwaita`.
-Currently experimental, however it is expected to be ported to stable by 0.2.0.
+This backend has replaced the (following) Gtk3 backend since 0.2.0 was released.
 Also note, this backend makes use of hardware acceleration, which sometimes breaks games in Wayland.

 - **Gtk3 Backend**\
 Some older distributions do not have Adwaita / Gtk4 support yet.
 The Gtk3 backend can be used in such a situation.
-However Gtk3 is considered to be deprecated and will be replaced with `libadwaita` later in the library.
+However Gtk3 is considered to be deprecated and has been replaced with the Adwaita backend.
 This backend will be replaced with Qt6 later.

 - **Win32 Backend**\
 Windows-specific backend, used only for Windows compatibility.
 This backend is mainly tested on GNU/Linux with `wine`, and so some bugs may not be detected.
 Open an issue if that's the case.